OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 ## The application

 I am going to use [PetClinic](https://github.com/spring-projects/spring-petclinic) as an example and convert this from a process which runs deployment steps sequentially in Octopus, to a rolling deployment process.
-PetClinic is a sample Spring Boot application written in Java and has 2 main components:
+PetClinic is a sample Spring Boot application written in Java, that has 2 main components:

 - A web front-end
 - A database

 :::hint
 I don’t explain how to build the PetClinic application in this post.
-If you are new to building Java applications, we have a number of [Java Guides](https://octopus.com/docs/guides?application=java) which include step-by-step instructions to setup CI/CD pipelines for various tools.
+If you are new to building Java applications, we have a number of [guides](https://octopus.com/docs/guides?application=java) which include step-by-step instructions to setup CI/CD pipelines for various tools.
 :::

 For both the sequential and rolling deployment processes, the PetClinic application and [MySQL](https://www.mysql.com/) database are hosted in [Google Cloud](https://cloud.google.com/gcp).
-All of the infrastructure including the servers, load balancer and databases are re-created regularly using [Runbooks](https://octopus.com/docs/operations-runbooks)
+All of the infrastructure including the servers, load balancer and databases are re-created regularly using [Runbooks](https://octopus.com/docs/operations-runbooks).

 ### Some caveats

-It’s important to highlight that this post makes a couple of assumptions about the application set-up:
+It’s important to highlight that this post won’t cover every element required for a zero-downtime deployment.
+It makes some assumptions about the application set-up:

 1. The database is already deployed in a highly available configuration.
 For more information on MySQL high availability, refer to the [documentation](https://dev.mysql.com/doc/mysql-ha-scalability/en/ha-overview.html).
-1. Load balancer sticky sessions
+1. Changes to the database are made in a backward and forward compatible way using [Flyway](https://flywaydb.org/).
+1. Any required session state is persisted for when an individual server is being deployed to.

 ## Sequential deployment process